Volvo XC40

-The Volvo XC40 is a subcompact luxury crossover SUV (C-segment) manufactured by Volvo Cars.
+The Volvo XC40 is a subcompact crossover SUV (C-segment) manufactured by Volvo Cars.
 It was unveiled on 21 September 2017 as the smallest SUV model from Volvo, below the XC60.
 Orders started in September 2017, and manufacturing began in November 2017.

 Along with conventional petrol and diesel engines, a plug-in hybrid model was introduced in 2019, and a fully electric model was released in 2020.
 Both the plug-in hybrid and the electric versions were marketed as the XC40 Recharge.
 In 2024, Volvo renamed the battery electric XC40 to the Volvo EX40, aligning it with newer battery electric models such as the EX30 and the EX90.

 A coupe version of the battery electric model with a sloping rear roof was released in 2021 as the C40 Recharge.
-It was renamed to the Volvo EC40 since 2024.
+It was renamed the Volvo EC40 in 2024.

 The XC40 received the European Car of the Year Award at the 2018 Geneva Motor Show. and the car was named Car of the Year Japan for 2018/2019.